guettli/git-tips/README.md

 [ripgrep](https://github.com/BurntSushi/ripgrep): recursive grep which respects .gitignore

-Handy, if there are huge directories in you git-repo which you usualy want to skip.
+Handy if there are huge directories in your Git repo that you usually want to skip.

 ## delete merged branches